thalhatou/Seven-Live-Code-Editor/README.md

 * Isolated iFrame sandbox etc

 ## Features to be added
-*Realtime collaboration
+* Realtime collaboration
-*Authentication
+* Authentication
-*Github support
+* Github support
-*Splitter around the various sections
+* Splitter around the various sections
-*Javascript console.
+* Javascript console.
-*ChangeView functionalities
+* ChangeView functionalities
-*Full Screen Preview of the results
+* Full Screen Preview of the results
-*You can also suggest a new feature
+* You can also suggest a new feature

 ## Contributing

 All contributors names will be added here
+## How to contribute
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`